yiskw713/DIA2019_demo/README.md

 # Demonstration of task-oriented function detection

-This reposiory is for demonstration of poster presentation in DIA2019, whose content is about "task-oriented function detection".
+This reposiory is for demonstration of poster presentation in DIA2019, whose content is about "task-oriented function detection".<br>
-In our proposed method, the network takes as input RGB images and task vectors which are one-hot encoded, and outputs "task-oriented function" as below.
+In our proposed method, the network takes as input RGB images and task vectors which are one-hot encoded, and outputs "task-oriented function" as below.<br>
-Thanks to task vectors, the network can infer different ways to use for the same object. though networks in most existing works on affordance detection cannot.
+Thanks to task vectors, the network can infer different ways to use for the same object, though most existing works on affordance detection cannot.

 ![demo](demo.gif)